Last year when I went to visit my sister, some magic happened! We created the dream come true charcuterie table.

 This table will be a focal point of gathering, so think it through where you want to locate it.

 Let's talk about what to put on the charcuterie table.

 We went to Costco and Trader Joe's to get some cheese, berries, fruits, nuts, and bread.

 I love both of the stores because they give you a variety of different products.
-Trader joe is especially perfect for it if you want your table to be dynamic and have different things on it, since the same smaller portions for sale.
+Trader joe is especially perfect for it if you want your table to be dynamic and have different things on it, since the same smaller portions are for sale.
 But there are tons of interesting things in Costco that you could incorporate into your table.

 Prepare and cut all your fruit and meats in advance, so you can effortlessly fix this table in no time before guests arrive.

-3. What to add to your epic charcuterie table
+Step 4.
+What to add to your epic charcuterie table

 - Cheeses: soft or hard, everything can go.
 My favorites are: brie cheese, manchego (my absolute favorite), cheddar, blue cheese, smoked gouda, Parmigiano, burrata, goat cheese